haxe-utest/utest/README.md

 Adding `-D UTEST_PATTERN=pattern` to the compilation flags makes UTest to run only tests which have names matching the `pattern`.
 The pattern could be a plain string or a regular expression without delimiters.

-Another option is to add `UTEST_PATTERN` to the environment variables at compile time.
+Another option is to pass a `UTEST_PATTERN` environment variable at compile time.

 ## Async tests